kkaminsk/auditwindows/ApplicationSpecification.md

    - Activity status
    - Last Check-In time (from Intune ManagedDevice)
 4. **Retrieve security attributes:**
-   - BitLocker key backup status
+   - BitLocker recovery keys by Azure AD `deviceId`; classify per-volume (OperatingSystem/Data), capture backup timestamp when available, and emit a per-drive `Encrypted` boolean (true when a key is backed up).
-   - LAPS password availability
+   - LAPS availability via GET-by-ID at `/directory/deviceLocalCredentials/{deviceId}` (existence only; no secrets).
 5. **Generate XML report** containing all collected data.
 6. **Log all actions and errors** to a timestamped log file.